WensenMa-Git/LeetCode/docs/system_design/designs/ECommerceWebsite.md

 In the next post, we’ll continue discussing concurrency and will also talk about system availability and consistency.

-By the way, if you want to have more guidance from experienced interviewers, you can check Gainlo that allows you to have mock interview with engineers from Google, Facebook etc..

 #### Design eCommerce Website (Part II)